observablehq/framework/docs/deploying.md

 # Deploying

 When time comes to share your project, you have many options for deploying it for others to see.
 Framework is compatible with many static site hosts and automation environments.
-In this guide we’ll focus on deploying to Observable with GitHub Actions.
+In this guide we’ll focus on deploying to Observable manually, then with GitHub Actions.

 ## Manually deploying to Observable